How do sanctions work? And which ones will the UK impose on Russia?

 Since then, a host of western allies, including Germany and the US, have imposed their own sanctions on Russia – including German chancellor Olaf Scholz abandoning the Nord Stream 2 Baltic Sea gas pipeline project, designed to double the flow of Russian gas direct to his country.

-And today, following President Putin’s decision to launch a full-scale attack on Ukraine overnight, Mr Johnson confirmed Britain would go further.
+Following President Putin’s decision to launch a full-scale attack on Ukraine, Mr Johnson confirmed Britain would go further.

 As part of the updated measures, the prime minister told MPs in the Commons that all major Russian banks will have their assets frozen and be excluded from the UK financial system.
 Similar financial sanctions will be extended to Belarus for its role in the assault on Ukraine, Mr Johnson added.